akchro/hl7-parse/README.md

 ---

-## 💡 Solution
+##  Solution

-HL7 LiteBoard provides a simplified interface that:
+Prism provides a simplified interface that:

 - **Ingests** HL7 v2 messages (e.g., ADT for admissions, ORU for labs).
 - **Transforms** and displays patient information in an intuitive dashboard.